How-To Trim Your Traditions

 Then, we simplified where we could.
 We spent a weekend in a hotel downtown and knocked out all the activities we loved in the center of the city.
 It was a fabulous family weekend.
 We cut the fluff out of our other favorites but kept the heart of the traditions intact.
 It made for a much simpler but still memorable time.

 I let go of the idea that everyone had to be at everything, and enjoyed some of the kiddie traditions with my youngest while my older kids were at school or sports.
 I stopped getting my feelings hurt when friends were more important than drinking hot chocolate with a candy cane on a weekend night, and I shrugged off the guilt when we had to say no to what sounded like a great invitation.
 I realized that change and flexibility can be a really good thing.

 And something happened for me last year.
 Christmas became magical again.
 It was still full and exciting, but there were quiet moments too.
 A morning together discussing the Book of Luke; a free evening to pop in a Christmas movie and an afternoon to buy gifts for dad.

 There was time to remember what the holiday is really all about, and I gave myself permission to not only be the orchestrator of the moments, but to be a real part of them.
 My kids were happy to have me present, they didn’t miss all the extras one bit, and there was a content feeling throughout the month that had been missing for a few years.

 It may seem a bit strange, but by trimming my traditions, I got my Christmas back.

-Here are a few simple tips to trim your traditions with some advice I got from readers:
+Here are a few tips to help trim your traditions with some advice I got from readers:

-Make no mistake, we will still do the gingerbread houses, rest Home singing, family gatherings, secret Santa and lights, but tonight proved to me that the activity isn’t what is important, that flexibility has its rewards, that families change, and that the most consistent, rewarding tradition is just being together.
+Make no mistake, we will still do the gingerbread houses, rest home singing, family gatherings, secret Santa and lights, but trimming our traditions proved to me that the activity isn’t what is important, that flexibility has its rewards, that families change, and that the most consistent, rewarding tradition is just being together.
 Will you try to trim your traditions this year?